kdavid001/Trading-bot/ideas.md

 <li>Check the Sentiment analysis and see if it is actually being traineed on past news and not just recent ones</li>
 <li>To Improve the model you'd have to periodically train it every week at most</li>
+<li>Stop Looking at the problem as a regression task think of it as a classification oroblem to determine if it would increase or decrease over a certain period stop trying to predict the price</li>

 <h2>Dataset columns</h2>
 	<li>**open**: Price of the asset at the beginning of the time period.